bocadilloproject/bocadillo/docs/discussions/security.md

 A Token-based method is a popular way to mitigate CSRF attacks.

-Bocadillo does not provide any such CSRF mitigation mechanism at the moment — but session cookies are not supported yet either.
+Bocadillo does not provide any such CSRF mitigation mechanism at the moment.

 For more information on CSRF, see the OWASP [CSRF guide](<https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)>) and [Prevention Cheatsheet](<https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Token_Based_Mitigation>).